CharlesB91/harry-potter-quiz/README.md

 **Question Container & Answer Buttons**

 - This area which is powered highly with JavaScript is the main functionality of the quiz.
-- This features a questions place holder text which will display 5 random questions.
+- This features a questions place holder text which will display 5 random questions from the question pool.
-- Additionally there is 4 answer buttons which contain 4 possible answers which are pre populated every time a new question is displayed.
+- Additionally there is 4 mulitple choice answer buttons which contain 4 possible answers which are pre populated every time a new question is displayed.
 - Anytime a user selects an answer this will be highlighted as red or green to indicate if its correct or not.
 This will then be added to the scoreboard and a new question will appear until the user hits 5 questions max.

 ![Question Placeholder & Answer Buttons](https://github.com/CharlesB91/harry-potter-quiz/blob/master/assets/images/readme-img/questions-answer-buttons.PNG)